California Penal Code 166 PC prohibits contempt of court. This includes such behaviors as

 2.2.
 No disorderly conduct

 Recall that this statute sets forth specific behaviors that constitute “disorderly conduct.”
 This means that:

-- a defendant can try to show his innocence by,
+- you can try to show your innocence by,

-- saying that his behavior did not rise to anything set forth in the statute.
+- saying that your behavior did not rise to anything set forth in the statute.

 2.3.
 Falsely accused

 False accusations are common under these laws.
 This is especially the case in disobeying an order when: